-To avoid data breaches, ensure that your antivirus software is up-to-date and that all data is encrypted in storage and transmission.
-Update your software on all connected devices regularly to patch vulnerabilities exploited by hackers.
+To avoid data breaches, ensure that you’re using highly rated antivirus software that is up-to-date and that all data is encrypted in storage and transmission.
+Update your software on all connected devices regularly to patch vulnerabilities hackers exploit.
 Decommission outdated devices and remove them from your network; dispose of them per HIPAA regulations.
-Loss of devices

-There are thousands of connected medical devices in any given hospital, all of which contain protected health information.
+Any given hospital houses thousands of connected medical devices, all of which contain protected health information.
 The loss or theft of these devices could lead to the loss of sensitive data unless they are properly password-protected and encrypted in accordance with HIPAA.
-A failure to do so that results in a data breach is a HIPAA violation that could be easily avoided.
+A failure to do so that results in a data breach is a HIPAA violation that could easily be avoided.

-Employees accessing data they do not need or are not authorized to access usually constitutes a HIPAA violation.
+Employees who access data they do not need or are not authorized to access usually constitute a HIPAA violation.
 To avoid this problem, implement authorization systems that require employees to confirm their identities before accessing restricted information.
 Establish clear policies and procedures around authorizations and consequences for accessing information fraudulently.

 Under HIPAA, all data must be encrypted.
 The law does not specify a precise standard, but the National Institute of Standards and Technology recommends Advanced Encryption Standard (AES) 128 at a minimum.
 Failure to encrypt devices, data in storage and data in transit likely constitutes a HIPAA violation.
 Avoid this by ensuring that all data in your network is encrypted to the highest possible standard.

 If you are a covered entity or a business associate of a covered entity, HIPAA regulations apply to you.
-To ensure you remain compliant, follow this useful HIPAA compliance checklist from HIPAA Journal:
+To ensure you remain compliant, follow this helpful HIPAA compliance checklist from HIPAA Journal:

 Following this checklist and establishing a clear set of policies and procedures regarding HIPAA compliance can put your organization in a better position to meet the strict privacy and security requirements included in the law.